SkywardApps/popcorn/docs/Documentation.md

 `[Child[FirstName,GrandChild[FirstName]]]`

-## Including collections
+## Including Collections
 Collections shall behave as any other field.
 If the collection is of a simple type, simply reference the field that contains the collection and the contents of the collection shall be returned.
 If the collection is of a subentity type, then an additional include list may be emdedded in the larger call, listing field names of each subentity in the list to include.
-As with direct subentities, these may be nested.
+As with direct sub-entities, these may be nested.

-Examples include:
+### Examples

-`[ArrayOfNumber]`
+`[ArrayOfNumbers]`

 `[AllMyChildren]`